mattfidler/auto-indent-mode.el/Readme.md

     `auto-indent-current-pairs` or `auto-indent-next-pair` is set
     to be true (disabled by default).
 This is not immediate but occurs after a bit to allow better responsiveness in emacs.

+  - Attempts to set the indentation level (number of spaces for an indent) for a major-mode.

 All of these options can be customized. (customize auto-indent)
 ## Installing auto-indent-mode